timknapen/rpi-slideshow/README.md

     startx

-Put all images in a folder called "images"
+Put all images in a folder called `images`

-# New to Pi3D version (slideshow_pi3D.py)
+The `images` folder needs to be in the same folder as the script `slideshow.py`

+## Pi3D

-See the full instructions at https://pi3d.github.io/html/ReadMe.html
+See full instructions for pi3D at https://pi3d.github.io/html/ReadMe.html

     sudo pip3 install pi3d